How Much Does a Bathroom Renovation Cost in the UK?

 One of the biggest variables in how much a bathroom fitter costs is down to location.
 You can expect to pay far more in labour costs for a bathroom renovation in London than you would elsewhere in the UK.
 This is simply down to the market ie London wages being far higher.

-According to the large national bathroom company Victoria Plum, the average UK bathroom renovation comes to around £7,200.
+According to the large national bathroom company Victoria Plum, the average UK bathroom renovation comes to a final cost of around £7,200.
 This could be more if, when removing the old bathroom, it is discovered there are problems with the plumbing.
 It also depends on the size of the bathroom, of course.

 A mid-range bathroom can set you back around £6,000, depending on the size of your bathroom.